Yandex Cloud

 This will restore your cluster as a whole.

-• additional_backup_ids: Array containing a list of additional IDs of your backups.
-Use this parameter if backups have been created separately for each shard (legacy backup option).
+• additional_backup_ids: Array of additional backup IDs.
+Use this parameter if separate backups have been created for each shard (legacy backup option).

 The shards for which those backups were created will be restored.
 To restore the entire cluster, provide backup IDs for all cluster shards.